Georgian Wings

-Georgian Wings was the commercial part of Georgian cargo airline, Geo-Sky, based at Tbilisi International Airport in Tbilisi, Georgia.
+Georgian Wings was the commercial part of Georgian cargo airline, Geosky, based at Tbilisi International Airport in Tbilisi, Georgia.
 It was founded in 2017 and operated in both local and international markets.

-In April 2025, it was reported that Geo-Sky had retired the Georgian Wings brand after ending passenger operations, and retiring their two Boeing 737 aircraft.
+In April 2025, it was reported that Geosky had retired the Georgian Wings brand after ending passenger operations, and retiring their two Boeing 737 aircraft.

 Destinations

 As of March 2024, Georgian Wings operates regular, scheduled services to the following destinations: